Shacko13/Bamazon/README.md

 # Bamazon

-## *ToddBamazon is an Amazon-like storefront using mySQL ad Node.js*
+## *ToddBamazon is an Amazon-like storefront using mySQL and Node.js*